How to Become a Transcriptionist

 The rates can increase in certain instances, like if you receive a bad-quality audio file.
 The speaker’s accent, background noise, volume, and clarity of the audio file can impact the rates you set for the job.

 Finally, the cost of the transcription service may increase depending on the turnaround time.
-If the client requests for a rush transcript, that is, the text must be sent quicker than your standard turnaround time, then you can demand a flat fee for the rush work or increase the standard per audio minute rate.
+If the client requests a rush transcript,the text must be sent quicker than your standard turnaround time and you can demand an appropriately higher flat fee for the rush work or increase the standard per audio minute rate.

 How to Become a Transcriptionist: What You Need to Get Started

-The market for transcription jobs is relatively easy to enter, given that you have the right attitude, skills, and equipment.
+The market for transcription jobs is relatively easy to enter, IF you have the right attitude, skills, and equipment.

 To become a transcriptionist, you need to have the following skills and attitude to flourish in this opportunity:

-A good transcriptionist has firm grasps of English rules, including grammar, punctuation, syntax, and more.
-Some projects may require verbatim copies, that is, you need to type the file in the exact way they were uttered, there are also others that require non-verbatim.
-For the latter, you need to make sure to produce a clean, error-free, and easy-to-read transcript, following the proper rules of the English language.
+A good transcriptionist has a firm grasp of English rules, including grammar, punctuation, syntax, and spelling.
+Some projects may require verbatim copies, that is, you need to type the words in the file in the exact way they were uttered; there are also other transcripts that require non-verbatim.
+For the latter, you need to be sure to produce a clean, error-free, and easy-to-read transcript, following the proper rules of the English language.

 A good transcriptionist must have a good ear for listening.
-Some audio files may be easier to transcribe than others, but sometimes, you’ll come across difficult ones containing background noise, thick accents, decipherable speech and more.
-You should be able to listen attentively and make sense of what’s being said to produce a clean, high-quality transcript.
+Some audio files may be easier to transcribe than others, but sometimes, you will come across difficult files containing background noise, thick accents, indecipherable speech, and other problems.
+You have to be able to listen attentively and make sense of what’s being said to produce a clean, high-quality transcript.

 3. Fast typing speed

-Since transcription jobs are rated per every audio hour or minute of the file, it is essential that you can type fast and error-free to earn as much as possible.
-A lot of transcriptionists are savvy typists, and a good starting point would be 40 words per minute.
-However, through more practice and training, you can bring your typing speed considerably up to 80 to 100 words per minute.
+Since transcription jobs are paid per every audio hour or minute of the file.
+It is essential that you can type fast and error-free to earn as much as possible.
+A lot of transcriptionists are savvy typists, with a good starting speed of 40 words per minute.
+However, through more practice and training, you can bring your typing speed up considerably to 80 to 100 words per minute.
 The faster you type, the more work you can do and the more money you can earn.

 5. Accuracy

 You also need to be accurate in your work to create a high-quality transcript.
-With that said, you should have a keen eye for detail, be highly precise and diligent in performing research.
+With that said, you should have a keen eye for detail and be highly precise and diligent in performing research.
 In this line of work, you will hear words and phrases you’ve never encountered before, such as names of people or places or complicated medical terms.
-You have to research these ideas to ascertain that they are the right words uttered by the speaker.
+You have to research these words to ascertain that they are the right words uttered by the speaker.

 Invest In Your Equipment